wp-plugins/postman-smtp/readme.txt

 If you use other plugins to send Gmail, Hotmail or Yahoo Mail, they're going to ask you for your account password.
 Anything you can do on your account, they can do.
 And if you change your password, those same plugins will break until you update them with your new password.

 Postman only receives access to mail.
-It can never access your Google Docs, your YouTube, etc. Postman can continue to deliver your email even if your password changes.
+It can never access your Google Docs, YouTube, OneDrive, Flickr, etc. Postman can continue to deliver your email even if your password changes.

 Google does have a setting to [allow less secure apps](https://support.google.com/accounts/answer/6010255) but that's a band-aid, not a solution.
-This option is not available if you're using *Google Apps* to manage a domain.
+And that option is not available if you're using *Google Apps* to manage a domain.

 > **NEVER give out your Gmail, Microsoft or Yahoo password** to a 3rd-party or 3rd-party program that you don't fully trust.

-= I want my email to come from a different email address. = This is not allowed in OAuth authentication mode, and is not recommended in Password authentication mode.
-At best, your email provider will probably re-write the correct email address or give you a connection error.
+= I want my email to come from a different email address. = This is not allowed in OAuth mode, and is not recommended in Password mode.
+At best, your email provider will re-write the correct email address or give you a connection error.
 At worst, your IP or entire domain will end up on a SPAM blacklist.

-Most likely want you mean to do is set the **reply-to header** of the e-mail.
+Most likely what you mean to do is set the **reply-to header** of the e-mail.
 This allows the email reply to be automatically addressed to a different email address.
 Contact Form 7 allows the reply-to header to be set.

 If you really, *really* want to send email from a different email address, connect anonymously by choosing "Authentication:none" in the configuration.